 - Members must attend and actively participate at monthly board discussions, Fridays 1:00-2:30 pm.
 Future meeting location and dates will be made available once selection process is complete.

-Violations of the above commitments may result in a review of membership and possible cancellation of membership.
+Violations of the above commitments may result in a review of membership and possible cancellation.